aarontran/g309.2-0.6/Notes.md

 Standing TODOs:
 * Look over XMM ESAS scripts and see if I'm missing anything in procedures for image scripts.
-* Images -- subtract SP contamination with ESAS proton task?
+* [x] Images -- subtract SP contamination with ESAS proton task?
 Sharp vignetting could contaminate soft emission near the aimpoint, which might look like SNR emission...  (partially helped by choice of energy bands for imaging, though, as at least it should not confuse sharp features).

+  [2016 November - figured out how all this works]

 Standing questions:
 * Why did exposure maps for PN generate so fast, relative to MOS maps???